ytomofuji/JMAG_JVD/README.md

 Input file should be named as `${ID}_R1.fastq.gz` and `${ID}_R2.fastq.gz`

 Following variables are required:
-`DIR`: Directory for analysis
+・`DIR`: Directory for analysis
-`FASTQ_DIR`: Directory of original fastq file
+・`FASTQ_DIR`: Directory of original fastq file
-`ID`: Sample ID
+・`ID`: Sample ID
-`THREADS`: Number of the threads
+・`THREADS`: Number of the threads
-`LENGTH`: Minimum length of the contigs used for the subsequent analyses (2,000 bp was used in the original manuscript)
+・`LENGTH`: Minimum length of the contigs used for the subsequent analyses (2,000 bp was used in the original manuscript)

 This script outputs contigs and their coverages which were used for the subsequent binning.